Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Route Optimization Algorithms

 Advanced routing algorithms power effective dispatch automation.
-These systems balance multiple optimization goals:
+These systems balance multiple optimization goals, and understanding the full scope of route optimization benefits reveals why this component is so critical:

 Distance and Time Optimization: Creating the shortest routes while factoring in real-time traffic, road restrictions, and delivery windows.